 Virginia SPQA's mission is to promote continual improvement strategies and provide training, mentoring and recognition to organizations in pursuit of performance excellence.
-We accomplish our mission through a process of knowledge sharing, evaluation, and feedback, and recognition through three distinct programs; Award and Recognition (hereafter termed "Recognition"), Discovery, and Training.
+We accomplish our mission through a process of knowledge sharing, evaluation and feedback, and recognition through four distinct programs; Award, Discovery, Ones to Watch and Training.
 Virginia SPQA, a 501-C3 non-profit corporation, is administered and supported by an extensive network of organizations, sponsors, and individual volunteers.
 Virginia SPQA's Board of Directors, comprised of volunteer non-partisan representatives from public and private sector organizations, administers the program under the sponsorship of US Senators Mark Warner and Tim Kaine.
 To learn more about SPQA visit our website at www.spqa-va.org.
+Although SPQA primarily serves organizations in Virginia and the District of Columbia, we are glad to support organizations in other areas of the United States.